-The National Defense Authorization Act (NDAA) of 2017, in Section 641, signed by the President on December 23, 2016, and revised in Section 624 of the NDAA of 2018, amended the definition of disposable pay in the Uniformed Services Former Spouses’ Protection Act (USFSPA), 10 U.S.C. § 1408-- In the case of a division of military retired pay as property (that becomes final prior to the date of a member’s retirement), the military member’s disposable income is limited to "the amount of retired pay to which the member would have been entitled using the member's retired pay base and years of service on the date of the decree of divorce, dissolution, annulment, or legal separation" and increased by the cost-of-living amounts granted to military retirees from the time of the (divorce) to the date the member retires.
+The National Defense Authorization Act (NDAA) of 2017, in Section 641, signed by the President on December 23, 2016, and revised in Section 624 of the NDAA of 2018, amended the definition of disposable pay in the Uniformed Services Former Spouses’ Protection Act (USFSPA), 10 U.S.C. § 1408-- In the case of a division of military retired pay as property (that becomes final prior to the date an Active duty member or Reserve member start to receive retirement pay (for Reserve members this is generally age 60) the military member’s disposable income is limited to "the amount of retired pay to which the member would have been entitled using the member's retired pay base and years of service on the date of the decree of divorce, dissolution, annulment, or legal separation" and increased by the cost-of-living amounts granted to military retirees from the time of the (divorce) to the date the member retires.

-In order to enable the designated agent (the Defense Finance and Accounting Service (DFAS), Garnishment Law Directorate) to calculate the “new” disposable retired pay amount, a court order entered after December 23, 2016, (in a case where the order becomes final prior to the member’s retirement) that provides for a division of military retirement pay must provide the below listed three (3) variables.
+In order to enable the designated agent (the Defense Finance and Accounting Service (DFAS), Garnishment Law Directorate) to calculate the “new” disposable retired pay amount, a court order entered after December 23, 2016, (in a case where the order becomes final* prior to the date an Active duty member or Reserve member start to receive retirement pay (for Reserve members this is generally age 60) that provides for a division of military retirement pay must provide the below listed variables.

 If the member entered the service before September 8, 1980: